vrchatapi/vrchatapi.github.io/UserAPI/GetByID.md

 # Get By ID

-This API allows you to get public user info about a specific user using his ID
+Get public user information about a specific user using their ID.

 ## Request Method
 GET